 If you find any problems in the care provided to your elderly loved one, or if you have suspicions of neglect or abuse, investigate and follow up immediately.
 Key areas of concern are whether your elderly family member is keeping good hygiene and the condition of his or her room.
 Is it sanitary, it is kept clean, and does it appear to be well looked after?
 Does the nursing home staff refuse to allow visitors to see your family member alone?
 These are key questions you should ask.

 If you believe that your loved one has been injured due to neglect by a nursing home and its staff, demand answers.
-Your elderly loved one has a right to receive proper care and supervision.
+Your family member has a right to receive proper care and supervision.
 Ask the staff and physicians hard questions about the staffing levels, how the injury occurred, who was responsible for monitoring your loved one, why his or her room appears unsanitary and in disarray, what records have been kept regarding your loved one, and other necessary questions.
 Make the nursing home staff answer your questions — the health and condition of your family member is the most important issue.
-If your elderly loved one’s caregivers cannot answer these basic questions, this may be a sign that your nursing home resident has been neglected.
+If your elderly loved one’s caregivers cannot answer these basic questions, this may be a sign that the nursing home resident has been neglected.

 Demand Proper Medical Attention